-However, toolbox talks can be called a tailgate meeting or a safety brief.
-They are safety presentations done on-site before the start of any work in the morning or start of any work shift.
+However, toolbox talks can be called tailgate meetings or safety briefs.
+They are safety presentations done on-site before the start of any work in the morning or the start of any work shift.

 Normally, conducting a toolbox should be less than 10 minutes.